shittu121/task-tribe/README.md

 bun install
 ```

-Update your .env file with your redis credentials
+Update your .env file with your redis credentials all

 Next, run the development server: